ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/job-interviews.md

 What I wish I would have known/realized[^kr] is that in the saturated region of Southern California in which I live, it is *hard* to find a decent dental office from which to hail.
 Don't get me wrong: I am happy to be free of the heavy corporate hand.
 I feel how Jason Snell probably felt after leaving [IDG][snellworld].[^idg]

-<div class="takehome"><p><i>Do they want me to be hard working and talk about how I want 5 days per week, or do they want me to seem laid back, and not super producer?</i></p></div>

 But there is only so much interviewing one human can do in a given period of time.
 Some of the offices I have been to have been ...less than ideal.
 Let me put it this way: I wouldn't let some of these places perform irreversible surgical procedures on my teeth, that's for sure.
 Oh well.
 You never know from a Craigslist ad.

 But even worse than the quality of the offices are the *games one has to play in the interview*.
 The entire time a potential employer is grilling me, all I can do is think about what the next question might be, and how I can best answer it.
+Do they want me to be hard working and talk about how I want 5 days per week, or do they want me to seem laid back, and not super producer?

 <hr class="small"/>